UniversalDependencies/docs/_sv-dep/ccomp.md

 shortdef: 'clausal complement'
 ---

-A clausal complement of a verb or adjective is a dependent clause with an internal subject which functions like an object of the verb or adjective.
+A clausal complement of a verb or adjective is a dependent clause where the subject is not determined by obligatory control, either because the clause has its own overt subject or because the subject is arbitrary or determined anaphorically.
+(This contrasts with the _xcomp_ relation, which is used for clausal complements with obligatory control.)

 ~~~ sdparse
 Han säger att du gillar att simma \n He says that you like to swim